immanentdomain/immanentdomain.github.io/_posts/2020-07-29-Demand-Slope-Analysis-Sample.md

 tags: [data science, price elasticity of demand, forecasting]
 header:
   image:
-excerpt: "Using an online sales dataset to determine the relationship between price and demand"
+excerpt: "Using an online sales dataset to determine the relationship between price and demand for shoes"
 mathjax: "true"
 ---